 After You Edit Your Novel

-When I’m handing off a draft that’s been cleaned up as best I can using the list above, I write a note and ask these questions:
+When I’m handing off a draft that’s been cleaned up as best I can using the novel editing checklist above, I write a note and ask these questions:

 Hi [Awesome critique partner/beta reader],